mikessh/vdjtools-doc/sphinx/modules.rst

 :ref:`annotate`
 ~~~~~~~~~~~~~~~

+Functional annotation of clonotype tables (antigen specificity, amino acid properties, etc)

 -  :ref:`ScanDatabase`
-   Queries a database containing clonotype of known antigen specificity.
+   Queries a database containing clonotypes of known antigen specificity.
 -  :ref:`CalcCdrAAProfile`
    Builds a profile of CDR3 regions (V germline, V-D junction, ...) using a set of amino-acid physical properties
+-  :ref:`Annotate`
+   Computes a set of basic (insert size, ...) and amino acid physical properties (GRAVY, ...) for clonotypes

 :ref:`util`
 ~~~~~~~~~~~

+Some useful utilities

 -  :ref:`FilterMetadata`
    Filters metadata file by values in specified column